NeoSynergies/recipe-web-app/README.md

 Some considerations:

-    - The only thing changed in the backend is that I added the CORS package
+    - The only thing changed in the backend is that I added the CORS package.
+I fixed some typing errors.

     - The project is developed under the condition of not editing the REST (because I didn't know that I could change it) so some things are not done in the best way.
 For example, the ZIP (rxjs) done for the search functionality